astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *type: int*,
-   High Order WFS pixel scale in [mas], unclear what are the units if we chose a pyramid wavefront sensor
+   High Order WFS pixel scale in [mas].
+Not used if we chose a pyramid wavefront sensor.

    *Warning* : gives a confusing error message if missing